Caparisun/reddit_stocks/README.md

 * Test if the strategy can be applied to indivdiual stops
 * Further analysis of the timeseries
 * Automate the scraping and get even more data
-* Create a webapp that aggregates the results and publishes them ith live updates
+* Create a webapp that aggregates the results and publishes them with live updates

 ## Last words